Omnifinity/Unity-SteamVR-API/README.md

 1. Import the SteamVR plugin (v1.2.0 or higher) from the Asset Store.
 2. Import the VRTK Unity plugin (v2.2.1 or higher) from the Asset Store.
 3. Import our Omnifinity .unitypackage into Unity (Assets > Import Package > Custom Package).
-4. Open the scene named "Scene 1" (residing in the drawer Omnifinity > Omnitrack > Scenes).
+4. Open the scene named "Scene 1" (residing in the drawer Omnifinity > Omnitrack > Scenes) and play the game.
-5. Start the Omnideck emulator software (Not included here yet thus you can only study the source code)
+5. Start the Omnideck Emulator software - it is a console application.
-6. Start your game, moving the mouse around the edges of your screen will now emulate human movement around the Omnideck.
+6. To move the character a) while having the console active use they WASD keys on your keyboard to move the character or b) use the left thumbstick on an XBox 360 gamepad.
+Please look inside the batchscript (referenced later in this document below) and change the parameter '--usexbox360gamepad 0' to '--usexbox360gamepad 1'.

 #### Note
 If you do not use VRTK you can skip that step but you have to remove the missing script components in the following gameobjects